 Winding Up Petitions and Insolvency

-The restriction on winding up petitions and statutory demands is scheduled to come to an end on 30 September 2020, but as is inevitable in the current circumstances, the legislation makes it possible for the restrictions to be extended on short notice.
-This of course creates continuing uncertainty for creditors who have been affected by Covid-19.
+The restriction on winding up petitions and statutory demands was initially scheduled to come to an end on 30 September 2020, but as was inevitable in the current circumstances, the legislation made an extension of the restrictions possible, and an extension was implemented to 31 December 2020.
+This of course continues uncertainty for creditors who have been affected by Covid-19.

 Gatherings and Meetings

-The position in relation to company meetings, in particular where companies are obliged to hold annual general meetings, was relaxed until 30 September 2020.
+The position in relation to company meetings, in particular where companies are obliged to hold annual general meetings, was initially relaxed until 30 September 2020, with the relaxation extended to 30 March 2021.
 This has been of particular assistance to listed companies who need to hold annual general meetings with potentially huge numbers of shareholders, in a situation where large gatherings are not possible.

 Under the provisions of CIGA and following guidance from bodies such as the Chartered Governance Institute, general meetings have been able to be held online and to postpone their meetings during that relaxation period.

-The latest announcements that restrict gatherings to no more than six people should hopefully lead to an extension of these measures, as there are situations where meetings need to be held, but the relevant companies’ governing documents make it impossible for meetings to be held in person with less than a number greater than the required six.
+The announcements that restrict gatherings to no more than six people have been backed up with extension of permission for general meetings to be held virtually and behind closed doors up to 30 December 2020.
+This will help companies where meetings need to be held, but their governing documents make it impossible for meetings to be held in person and more than six people have to attend.

 Though not strictly in the scope of this article, but relevant to residential landlords, the position relating to residential tenancies was extended at the end of August, whereby in most cases landlords would need to give six months’ notice of intention to seek possession, the position being extended to 31 March 2021.
 More details on the new rules can be found here.